digitalocean/container-blueprints/DOKS-CI-CD/README.md

 github-webhook-6cdcfc69ff-2q4sn   1/1     Running   0          21h
 ```

 The `github-controller` and `github-webhook` pods should be in a `Running` state.
-The `github-controller` pod is responsible with reconciling your `GitHubSource` resources.
-The `github-webhook` pod manages webhooks for your GitHub repository, as defined in the GitHubSource CRD.
+The `github-controller` pod is responsible with reconciling your `GitHubSource` CRDs.
+The `github-webhook` pod manages webhooks for your GitHub repository, as defined by the GitHubSource CRD.

 Each time you create a GitHubSource resource, a corresponding Knative Service is created as well.
 The Knative Service exposes a public endpoint, and gets registered as a webhook in your GitHub repository by the github-eventing component.
 Then, each time a GitHub event is fired, the Knative Service created by your GitHubSource resource is triggered, and notifies the Tekton EventListener.
-This approach has other benefits such as letting Knative Serving to take care of creating endpoints for services, and automatically provide TLS support.
+This approach has other benefits, such as letting Knative Serving to take care of creating endpoints for your webhooks, and automatically provide TLS support.

 Following diagram illustrates the setup used in this guide, and all involved components: